raphamorim/raphamorim.github.com/_posts/2026-08-24-introducing-oj.md

 </script>

-Under the hood it's built on [rolldown](https://rolldown.rs) and [oxc](https://oxc.rs) (the same Rust foundations the Vite team is moving toward), with an on-demand, unbundled dev server in front, and lazy compilation so opening one route doesn't pay for the whole app.
+Under the hood it's built on [rolldown](https://rolldown.rs) and [oxc](https://oxc.rs) (the same Rust foundations the Vite team is moving toward)[^vite-rolldown], with an on-demand, unbundled dev server in front[^vite-esm], and lazy compilation so opening one route doesn't pay for the whole app.

 ## The numbers

-Here is `oj dev --bundle` against Vite's default dev on the same 10,000-component project: cold start, warm start, and a full page reload.
+Here is `oj dev --bundle` against Vite 8.2.1's default dev on the same 10,000-component project: cold start, warm start, and a full page reload.
 Watch it fill:

 <div class="ojbench" aria-label="Benchmark comparing oj and Vite on a 10,000-component app: cold start, warm start, and a full page reload. oj is roughly four times faster on start and nearly seven times faster on reload.">
   <div class="ojbench__meta">